grafana/agent/docs/sources/shared/wal-data-retention.md

 `max_keepalive_time` are forcibly removed.

 ### In cases of `remote_write` outages
-When the remote write endpoint is unreachable over a period of time, the lowest successfully sent timestamp is not updated.
+When the remote write endpoint is unreachable over a period of time, the most recent successfully sent timestamp is not updated.
 The `min_keepalive_time` and `max_keepalive_time` arguments control the age range of data kept in the WAL.